torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 supplying the pathname (relative to the mount point of the cgroup file system) of the abandoned cgroup.
 This enables automatic removal of abandoned cgroups.
-The default value of notify_on_release in the root cgroup at system boot is disabled (0).
-The default value of other cgroups at creation is the current value of their parents' notify_on_release settings.
+The default value of yestify_on_release in the root cgroup at system boot is disabled (0).
+The default value of other cgroups at creation is the current value of their parents' yestify_on_release settings.
 The default value of a cgroup hierarchy's release_agent path is empty.

 1.5 What does clone_children do ?